 And a smile on your face.

-So who cares Martin Luther King Jr.’s birthday is Monday?
+So who cares if it’s Martin Luther King Jr.’s birthday?

 I didn’t send a card, but neither did everyone.
-We’re all too busy making plans for an extra long weekend we did nothing to earn to get out of town, party longer, harder or just get stuff done.
+We were all too busy making plans for an extra long weekend we did nothing to earn, to get out of town, party longer, harder or just get stuff done.
 Ask the younger crowd and most don’t even remember the guy.
-Fewer will actually celebrate the life of one who refused injustice, abhorred inequality and remains the outspoken icon from a world and a time when virtue and purpose were more important than life itself.
-He was a black man in a white world, making his battle even more unthinkable and a quick and easy target…which tragically it became.
+Fewer will actually spend no moments celebrating the life of one who refused injustice, abhorred inequality and remains the outspoken icon from a world and a time when virtue and purpose were more important than life itself.
+He was a black man in a white world, making his battle even more unthinkable, and a quick and easy target…which tragically it became.

-Fortunately, our society has evolved.
-Injustice and inequality no longer being social issues, outspokenness is just the unnecessary rockings of a boat for those whose ignorance means another paid day off on the calendar or an extra night to drink away what remains of our deep social ills.
-Wishful thinking.
+Fortunately, our society has evolved, but at a snail’s pace.
+Injustice and inequality are still our social issues, outspokenness is just the unnecessary rocking of a boat for those whose ignorance means another paid day off on the calendar or an extra night to drink away what remains of our deep social ills.

 There was a time when peoples’ politics defined much of who they were—morals, character, virtues, fund of knowledge, their understanding of complicated world events and their personal empathies.
 Their beliefs weren’t always agreeable but were at least well-defended by deep roots and informed convictions.